cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 "ciphertext" component is an ephemeral group element, and the "encapsulation key" is the group element that functions as the recipient's public key.

-As discusssed in {{security-requirements}}, the choice of combiner in a given instantitation determines the assumptions under which the resulting hybrid KEM is secure.
+The choice of combiner in a given instantitation determines the assumptions under which the resulting hybrid KEM is secure.

 The `Explicit` combiner explicitly hashes shared secrets, ciphertexts, and encapsulation keys from both constituent.
 This allows the resulting hybrid KEM